explodecomputer/pelotas_2015/gwas/README.md

 ## Performing GWAS

-We are going to compare GWAS using
+We are going to compare the way GWAS results are influenced if we use:

 a.
 Uncleaned data and no covariates
 b.
 Cleaned data with covariates

+### Exercise 5

-Because **b.** is fitting a properl linear model for each SNP these normally take quite long to run (e.g. > 30 minutes for our dataset) so the results have already been generated using the `run_gwas_full.sh` command, the results can be found at
+Because **b.** is fitting a proper linear model for each SNP these normally take quite long to run (e.g. > 30 minutes for our dataset) so the results have already been generated using the `run_gwas_full.sh` command, the results can be found at:

 - `/pelotas_data/gwas/bmi.assoc.linear.add`
 - `/pelotas_data/gwas/crp.assoc.linear.add`
 - `/pelotas_data/gwas/hypertension.assoc.logistic.add`

 However, the results for **a.** still need to be generated.

-### Exercise 5

 Perform the GWAS using an approximate association test which runs very fast but doesn't fit covariates.

 		./run_gwas_fast.sh

+### Exercise 6

+We now have two GWAS results for each trait - let's compare them.
 To visualise the results we will generate Q-Q plots and Manhattan plots.
 Run the following script:

 		./gwas_graphs.sh

-This will generate the following Manhattan plots
+The Manhattan plots allow us to visualise if there are any genome-wide significant signals, and to get an idea of how well behaved the analysis has been.
+The Manhattan plots for BMI can be found here:

+- `../images/bmi.qassoc_manhattan.png`
 - `../images/bmi.assoc.linear.add_manhattan.png`

-- `../images/crp.assoc.linear.add_manhattan.png`
-- `../images/hypertension.assoc.logistic.add_manhattan.png`
+The first is for the fast analysis and the second is for the full analysis.
+The plots for the other traits are in the same directory.
+Use WinSCP to download them to your local computer to view them.

+_Questions:_
+1. What is the significance threshold and why?
+2. We see rather different results from the two methods.
+How might the differences occur due to:
-- `../images/bmi.qassoc_manhattan.png`
+	- Covariates
+	- QC on the phenotypes
+	- QC on the genotypes

+The Q-Q plots

 - `../images/crp.qassoc_manhattan.png`
 - `../images/hypertension.assoc_manhattan.png`